Determinantal computation of minimal local GADs: Comparison with previous methods

-The determinant of $H_\Lambda^B$ is nonzero for every value of $h_{y^2z^2}$, therefore it does impose any open condition on this moment variable.
-From the Hankel matrix we compute the multiplication matrices $\mathbb{M}_y^B$ and $\mathbb{M}_z^B$ using \cite[Proposition 3.9]{BCMT10}:
+The determinant of $H_\Lambda^B$ is nonzero for every value of $h_{y_1^2y_2^2}$, therefore it does not impose any open condition on this moment variable.
+From the Hankel matrix we compute the multiplication matrices $\mathbb{M}_{y_1}^B$ and $\mathbb{M}_{y_2}^B$ using \cite[Prop.
+3.9]{BCMT10}:

 We search for symbols to make them commute and, since we only look for local schemes, we also impose that these matrices have a unique eigenvalue (see \cite[Remark 2.9]{BF25}).
-All these conditions define a zero-dimensional polynomial system in $\k[h_{y^3z},\ldots, h_{y^3z^2}]$ with two solutions, representing two local schemes of length $4$ apolar to $F$.
-After substituting the corresponding solution in $(\mathbb{M}_y^B)^t$ and $(\mathbb{M}_z^B)^t$, we find their supports $(0,0)$ and $(0,1)$ from their simultaneous eigenvectors.
-These points correspond to the linear forms $x$ and $x+z$, which agree with the minimal supports of \Cref{ex:ex1-C}.
+All these conditions define a zero-dimensional polynomial system in $\k[h_{y_1^3y_2},\ldots, h_{y_1^3y_2^2}]$ with two solutions, representing two local schemes of length $4$ apolar to $F$.
+After substituting these solutions in $(\mathbb{M}_{y_1}^B)^t$ and $(\mathbb{M}_{y_2}^B)^t$, we find the minimal supports $(0,0)$ and $(0,1)$ from their simultaneous eigenvectors.
+These points correspond to the linear forms $x_0$ and $x_0+x_2$, which agree with the minimal supports found in \Cref{ex:ex1-C}.

 However, understanding local apolar schemes of length $5$ with this method is significantly more complicated.
-There are $5$ complete staircases to test, and for each one, the commutation of the $5\times 5$ matrices $(\mathbb{M}_y^B)^t$ and $(\mathbb{M}_z^B)^t$ is subject to the open condition given by $\det H_\Lambda^B\neq 0$, which now involves moment variables.
+There are $5$ complete staircases to test, and for each one, the commutation of the $5\times 5$ matrices $(\mathbb{M}_{y_1}^B)^t$ and $(\mathbb{M}_{y_2}^B)^t$ is subject to the open condition given by $\det H_\Lambda^B\neq 0$, which now involves moment variables.
 We would therefore have to show the inconsistency of $5$ polynomial systems with open conditions. \emph{A posteriori}, the solution will again agree with that of \Cref{ex:ex1-C}, but the computations involved are highly non-trivial.